opnfv/barometer/docs/release/userguide/installguide.docker.rst

 images from https://hub.docker.com/r/opnfv/barometer-ves/ and  https://hub.docker.com/r/opnfv/barometer-kafka/

 .. note::
-   If your preference is to build images locally please see sections `Build the Kafka Image`_ and `Build VES Image`_
+   If your preference is to build images locally please see sections `Build Kafka Docker Image`_ and `Build VES Docker Image`_

 .. code:: bash